nstewart/materialize-mcp-server/README.md

 What that means in practice is:

 * If you can write a SQL view and `CREATE INDEX` on it, you already have a gRPC‑like interface.
-* The server introspects Materialize’s catalog, discovers every view you are authorised to query, and surfaces each one as a MCP tool.
+* The server introspects Materialize’s catalog, discovers every view you are authorised to query, and surfaces each one as an MCP tool.
 * LLMs or agents call tools instead of generating ad‑hoc SQL—giving you **stable, versionable, testable contracts** between your data and your application.

 ---